Agablue-red/MLClass/README.md

 **Histogram plus estimated density**

-The density plot suggests a normal distribution with a mean of zero.
-What is the excess kurtosis with long tails.
+The density plot suggests a normal distribution with a mean of zero which is the excess kurtosis with long tails.

 **Normal Q-Q**

-Normal Q-Q shows deviations from the red line, both at the beginning and at the end, what would indicate a skewed distribution with long tails.
+Normal Q-Q shows deviations from the red line, both at the beginning and at the end, which would indicate a skewed distribution with long tails.

 **Correlogram**

 The fourth graph shows the linear relationships in the first lag.
-As a result, need to add more Xs (predictors) to the model.
+As a result, more Xs (predictors) have to be added to the model.

 ![ARMA_model](https://raw.githubusercontent.com/Agablue-red/Machine-Learning/master/image/ARMA_model.png)

 The best model with the lowest `AIC = 50337.918` was selected.

-Do each coefficient is statistically significant?
+Is each coefficient statistically significant?

 The tests are:

 -   Null Hypothesis: each coefficient is NOT statistically significant.
--   Alternate Hypothesis: coefficient is statistically significant (p-value of less than 0.05).
+-   Alternate Hypothesis: the coefficient is statistically significant (p-value of less than 0.05).

 **Each parameter is statistically significant.**

-Do the residuals are independent (white noise)?
+Are the residuals independent (white noise)?

-The Ljung Box tests that the errors are white noise.
+The Ljung Box tests if the errors are white noise.

 The probability (`0.23`) is above 0.05, so  **we can’t reject the null that the errors are white noise**.

 Do residuals show variance?

-Heteroscedasticity tests that the error residuals are homoscedastic or have the same variance.
+Heteroscedasticity tests if the error residuals are homoscedastic or have the same variance.

-Test statistic of `1.82` and a p-value of 0.00, which means we reject the null hypothesis and  **residuals show variance**.
+Test statistic is `1.82` while p-value of 0.00, which means that we can reject the null hypothesis and the **residuals show variance**.

-Did data is normally distributed?
+Is data normally distributed?

-Jarque-Bera tests for the normality of errors.
+Jarque-Bera test verifies the normality of the errors.

 Test statistic of `104150.24` with a probability of `0`, which means we reject the null hypothesis, and  **the data is not normally distributed**.